dikucloud/proj-shipping-maps/README.md

 * 3K non-rings (propably mainland coastline segments).
 Average 82 points.
 Max 530 points
 * 18K rings (propably islands).
 Average 15 points.
 Max 1248 points

 Running Ramer-Douglas-Peucker on the entire dataset (run independently on each linestring) reduces the number of points (depending on the algorithm *tolerance* argument).
-All linestring have been projected from lat-lon to the [GR96 / UTM zone 29N](http://georepository.com/crs_3189/GR96-UTM-zone-29N.html) projection:
+All linestring have been projected from lat-lon to the [GR96 / UTM zone 29N](http://georepository.com/crs_3189/GR96-UTM-zone-29N.html) projection (a projection suitable for representing coordinates in Greenland):

 <table>
 	<tr>